BlueBrain/morph-tool/README.rst

 The NRN simulator splits each section into chunks of equal length (equal only among a given section).
 These compartments do not really exist in the physical world but we can remap them to paths along the section.
-Each compartment can be associated to a path (a list of 3D points) such that the path and the compartment have the same pathlength.
+Each compartment can be associated to a path (a list of 3D points) such that the path and the compartment have the same path-length.

 The following function can be used to access the mapping NeuroM section ID -> list of paths for the section: